mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 think like after three weeks I would be very resistant to still say I'm still having headaches.

-Like there comes this point where you think, should I, should I still see it?
+Like there comes this point where you think, should I, should I still say it?

 [00:30:26] **Nicolas:** I maybe I'm to influence like how I mean gets, get has this transparency value mm-hmm that is very deep in our culture and in our